Posts Tagged ‘death’

 “You know, the “What happens in Vegas stays in Vegas” kind of mentality – produces, I think, a kind of… sort of libertarian ethos of ‘go it alone, do it yourself.’
 And help seeking in this sort of framework is perhaps not accepted or valorized the way it is other parts of the country.

 “These kind of cultural arguments are always very hard to make.
 They always sound deeply unscientific.
 But, in a lot ways, I think that’s exactly where a lot of the explanatory power comes from… is in this understanding the culture and values underlying people’s behavioral sense.”

-– Matt Wray, sociologist, Temple University, Philadelphia, PA, and co-author of a 2008 paper entitled “ / excerpted from : Exposure to Las Vegas and Risk of Suicide”Freakonomics Radio, episode #92 “Gambling With Your Life,” released April 27, 2011
+– Matt Wray, sociologist, Temple University, Philadelphia, PA, and co-author of a 2008 paper entitled “Leaving Las Vegas: Exposure to Las Vegas and Risk of Suicide” / excerpted from Freakonomics Radio, episode #92 “Gambling With Your Life,” released April 27, 2011

 Of late, attention has been increasingly given to the suicide rate of veterans returning home from the horrors of war in the Middle East, specifically, from their numerous extended tours of duty in Iraq and Afghanistan.

 While in retrospect, many acknowledge that Read the rest of this entry »